 the Journal of Positive Psychology.

-Karol Maybury was recently appointed the national chair of the Committee on Adolescent Girls by the American Psychological Association's Society for the Psychology of Women.
-She produces a bi-monthly podcast on the latest research on raising strong girls.
-In addition to teaching and conducting research in the area of Positive Psychology, the Psychology of Gender, and Research Methods, she leads the UMF Social Psychology Lab – comprised of a team of undergraduates who conduct research on social media, bullying, and peer conformity.
+Karol Maybury is an active member of the Committee on Adolescent Girls through the American Psychological Association's Society for the Psychology of Women.
+She and a team of UMF students produce a podcast on the latest research on teens, social and emotional development, and parenting.
+In addition to teaching and conducting research in the area of Positive Psychology, the Psychology of Gender, and Research Methods, she leads the UMF Social Psychology Lab – comprised of a team of undergraduates who conduct research on social media, sexual development, bullying, and healthy family/community relationships.